MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Set-MpPreference.md

 example, the GUID value of the "Block Office communication application from creating child processes" ASR rule is `26190899-1602-49e8-8b27-eb1d0a1ce869`.
 For more information, see [ASR rule to GUID matrix](/defender-endpoint/attack-surface-reduction-rules-reference#asr-rule-to-guid-matrix).
-- The **AttackSurfaceReductionRules_Actions** parameter identifies ASR rule action:
+- The **AttackSurfaceReductionRules_Actions** parameter identifies ASR rule action.
+Valid values
+are:

-  • 0: Deactivated
+  • 0 or Deactivated

-  • 1: Activated
+  • 1 or Activated

-  • 2: Audit mode
+  • 2 or Audit mode

-  • 6: Warning
+  • 6 or Warning

 To replace all existing values with the values you specify, use the following syntax: